 Holiday Bonus Taxes

 Nearly 80% of employers offer holiday or year-end bonuses, according to a study conducted by Challenger, Gray & Christmas, Inc. Bonuses are common, yet what is often overlooked is how they are taxed.

 The Cash Bonus

 Even though bonuses are often taxed at the same rate as your wages, there may be instances of differences.
-For example, if your bonus was paid separate from your normal paycheck; like a check or cash at the holiday party.
+For example, if your bonus was paid separate from your normal paycheck, like a check or cash at the holiday party.
 Different tax treatment may also occur if you are lucky enough to receive a bonus of more than $1 million.

-Bonus Tax Rate Brackets
+Bonus Tax Rate – Brackets

 The taxation on bonuses less than $1 million depends on whether the bonus is included in the same paycheck as your other wages or in a separate paycheck.

 Bonuses paid with your typical wages, and not separately identified, will be taxed in the same manner as your usual wages.
-However, by combining the two for that tax period, your tax rate for that period may increase as if that was the amount you would be paid each paycheck for the remainder of the year.
+However, by combining the two for that tax period, your tax withholding percentage for that period may increase as if that was the amount you would be paid each paycheck for the remainder of the year.
 If the bonus is paid or identified separately, it can be taxed at a flat rate of 22%.

-Any excess wages over $1 million will be taxed at a rate of 39.6%.
+Any excess wages over $1 million will be taxed at a rate of 37%.

 - If an employer reports your bonus on a 1099-MISC, you should immediately request a cancellation of the 1099-MISC and a corrected W-2.

-If your business had no income this year should you still file a tax return?
+How should you use form 1099-PATR to report a patronage dividend?
 Learn more from the tax experts at H&R Block.